-Every 2nd and 4th Saturday Morning 10-12ish - Bluegrass Circle Jam
+Every 2nd and 4th Saturday - Bluegrass Circle Jam

 Twice a month join the gathering for the Bluegrass Jam Circle and make music.
 You can join the fun every 2nd and 4th Saturday throughout the year, right here at 950 Bynum Rd.
 The circle forms around 10am until 12ish.
 This is an open circle type jam for all skill levels and ages.
 If you pick, bring your instrument.
 If you sing, bring your voice.
 Come enjoy great music at the historic Bynum General Store.
 Pickers are asked to bring Acoustic Instruments Only.
 As always, the Circle Jam is Free and open to the public!

-The Bynum Front Porch Friday Night Music Series kicks off each May, with the band having the stage from 7-9pm.
-Every Friday Night, May through the end of August.
+The Bynum Front Porch Friday Night Music Series kicks off the first weekend in May.
+Every Friday Night from 7-9pm May through the end of August.
 Each week the bands take the outdoor stage or we move inside if the rain clouds roll our way.

-The Bynum Friday Night Music series began in 2001 as an effort among Bynum neighbors to create events that would bring people together that could help sustain the Bynum General Store and Post Office, one of the only remaining historical business landmarks and social centers in the community.
-Unable to make a profit, the General Store’s operator eventually closed the business in 2006 and retired the Post Office position.
+The Bynum Friday Night Music series began in 2001.
+Bynum neighbors wanted to create an event that would help sustain the Bynum General Store and Post Office the social center of the community.
+The General Store’s operator retired in 2006 and there was no one waiting in the wings to take over.

 Located off of Highway 15-501, Bynum was originally a cotton mill village set along the banks of the Haw River with the first mill built around 1872.
 As the mill grew, the town grew and became a vibrant community where neighbors knew each other and played along the river banks.
-In 1936, the Bynum General Store opened and was one of the five stores in town.
-There was also a movie theater and a school.
-The mill closed in the 1970’s and Bynum’s community life started changing.
+In 1934, the Bynum General Store opened and was one of the five stores in town.
+There was also two grist mills, a movie theater and a school.
+The mill closed in 1983 and Bynum’s community life started changing.
 Fast-forward to today, the mill and school long gone but the residents of Bynum are just as vibrant as years past and the longing to keep a community together continues to grow strong.

 To keep the community gathering place alive, Bynum Front Porch was created as a non-profit and leases the old general store.
 The organization creates family-friendly events and programs that celebrate the community’s rich history and bright future.
 Now all gather under the night sky or move indoors when weather becomes inclement.
 The Bynum Friday Night Music Series runs May through the end of August and is open to the public featuring a variety of bands spanning multiple musical genres, including gospel, folk, blues, rockabilly and bluegrass.
 No tickets are needed to come and a hat is passed for contributions.